protocol/research-website/content/posts/202104-snarkpack/index.md

     * Inputs $\mathbf{C}$, $\mathbf{r}$ and $Z_C$
     * Commitment keys $(\mathbf{V_1}, \mathbf{V_2})$
 10. Output $\pi = (\pi_t, \pi_m, T_{AB},U_{AB}, T_{C},U_{C},Z_{AB}, Z_{C})$
-    * The last two elements are required for verifying the Groth16 equation
+    * The last two elements are required to verify the Groth16 equation
-    * The four previous ones are required for the verifier to derive $r$
+    * Elements 4-8 are required for the verifier to derive $r$

 ### Groth16 Verification

 The verifier protocol is straightforward:
 1. Derive $r$ from $\pi$
-2. Verify MIPP proof
+2. Verify the MIPP proof
-3. Verify TIPP proof
+3. Verify the TIPP proof
 4. Verify the Groth16 equation using $Z_{AB}$ and $Z_C$ as the linear combination of the proofs.

 That's about it !